hessu/aprsc/doc/CONFIGURATION.md

 The *Listen* directive tells aprsc to listen for connections from the network.
 The basic syntax is:

-    Listen socketname porttype tcp address to bind port options...
+    Listen socketname porttype protocol address port options...

- *  socketname: any name you wish to show up in logs and statistics
+ *  socketname: any name you wish to show up in logs and statistics.
+Quote it if it contains spaces ("Full feed").

  *  porttype: one of: